raihan2bd/filmwise/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We want to give a big thanks to Microverse for giving us the chance to achieve this milestone We also want to thank [Murat Korkmaz](https://www.behance.net/muratk) for his [design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign), that our project is based on.
+I would like to thank [Trevor Sawler](https://www.gocode.ca/) Who helped me a lot to learn Golang.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/Thinus01/Resort_Booking_Back-end/blob/dev/LICENSE) licensed.
+This project is [MIT](./LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>